The hardware design

 Writing back to disk works the same way: bytes are streamed to the FluxEngine, where a different datapath state machine thingy (the PSoC5LP has 24, all independently programmable) to interpret the bytecodes, generate a stream of pulses to the disk.

 The bytecode format represents an interval between pulses as a byte, a pulse as a byte, and the index hole as a byte.
 Timer overflows are handled by sending multiple intervals in a row.
+However, the USB transport applies a simple compression system to this in order to get the USB bandwidth down to something manageable.

 An HD floppy has a nominal pulse frequency of 500kHz, and we use a sample clock of 12MHz (every 83ns).
 This means that our 500kHz pulses will have an average interval of 24.
 This gives us more than enough resolution.
 At this speed, in the 200ms that a 3.5” disk takes to rotate, we will see about 100,000 pulses.
 Each one is encoded as two bytes, one for the interval and one to generate the pulse; so that revolution generates 200kB of data.
 (Extremely approximately.
 The actual figure is less.)